yongkangchen/ReinstallGuard/README.md

 Download: https://github.com/yongkangchen/ReinstallGuard/releases

 (Important: Please right-click on it after downloading and select "Open" to open it.
-Do not double-click to open directly.)
+Do not double-click to open directly.
+If failed to open, try again.)